 So what’s the best approach when it comes to chasing payment?
 Here are some classic excuses that we’ve heard before and our top tips for working with late-paying clients to make sure you get the money that you’re owed:

-How to handle it: It’s really important to have a good contract in place before you begin work.
+How to handle it: It’s essential to have a good contract in place before you begin work.
 The contract should make it clear that the client is paying for your time and work product, not their ultimate use of the work.
 You can both agree your expectations for the work in the contract (which should include the work you’ll do, how much it will cost, how long it’s likely to take and when you’re going to invoice for it) and then you’ll have something robust to rely on if clients make excuses like this.

-How to handle it: You could resend invoices time and time again and the disorganised chronic late payer will usually pay up eventually, but not before those unpaid invoices have drained away your healthy cash flow.
+How to handle it: You could resend invoices time and time again, and the disorganised chronic late payer will usually pay up eventually, but not before those unpaid invoices have drained your healthy cash flow.
 If you think they’re just stalling for time, you could try putting shorter terms on your invoice, in the hope they’ll pay it before it slips to the back of their mind.
-Sending a reminder a few days before the invoice is also a way to jog their memory.
+Send a reminder a few days before the invoice is also a way to jog their memory.
 But however long your payment terms are, once it goes overdue make sure you chase it!

 How to handle it: If you think the client is unable to pay right now, it’s worth having the awkward conversation and picking up the phone to ask when in the future they plan to pay you.
 If it is just a short-term issue with a good client, you could maintain a good relationship by offering an extension rather than enforcing late charges.
-And in future you can easily check a client’s creditworthiness using online services such as DueDil and CheckBusiness, which provide free access to credit scores for businesses.
+And in future, you can quickly check a client’s creditworthiness using online services such as DueDil and CheckBusiness, which provide free access to credit scores for businesses.

 *FreeAgent survey of web designers and developers, 2016